Frequently Asked Questions

 El Salvador SMS Best Practices, Compliance, and Features

-Market Conditions: El Salvador has a robust mobile communications market with widespread SMS adoption.
-The country's mobile ecosystem is dominated by major operators including Tigo, Movistar, and Claro.
-While OTT messaging apps like WhatsApp are gaining popularity, SMS remains crucial for business communications and authentication services due to its reliability and universal reach.
-Android devices hold a significant market share advantage over iOS in the region, influencing messaging platform choices and user behavior.
+Market Conditions: El Salvador maintains a robust mobile communications market with widespread SMS adoption.
+Three major operators dominate the ecosystem: Tigo, Movistar, and Claro.
+SMS remains critical for business communications and authentication despite growing WhatsApp usage, offering universal reach and proven reliability.
+Android devices significantly outnumber iOS in the region, shaping messaging platform choices and user behavior.

 Key SMS Features and Capabilities in El Salvador

-El Salvador supports standard SMS features including concatenated messages and MMS conversion, though two-way messaging capabilities are limited.
+El Salvador supports standard SMS features including concatenated messages and MMS conversion.
+Two-way messaging capabilities are restricted.

 Two-way SMS Support

-Two-way SMS is not supported in El Salvador through major messaging providers.
-This limitation affects interactive messaging campaigns and automated response systems.
+Major messaging providers do not support two-way SMS in El Salvador.
+This restriction impacts interactive messaging campaigns and automated response systems.

 Concatenated Messages (Segmented SMS)